n7st/rssirc/README.md

 ### Linux

 Configuration is read from `$HOME/.config/netsplit/rssirc/config.yaml`.
+If you are not providing a custom filename, this file must exist.

 ### Example configuration